10 Ways To Naturally Support Your Immunity

 2. If you feel your diet might be lacking, consider a high quality multivitamin.
 We always take a ‘food first’ approach to acquiring nutrients, but sometimes it’s just not possible to get optimal levels of all nutrients from food alone.
 Nutri Advanced make a range of high quality multis.

-3. Supplement, you guessed it, vitamin D. You can read more on the importance of vitamin D here.
+3. Supplement vitamin D. In the UK, it is recommended that we all supplement vitamin D from October to March.
 Low levels can significantly compromise your body’s ability to defend itself against infection.
 It’s worth checking your levels regularly and adapting your supplementation accordingly.
 To correct deficiency take 4000IU daily for 10 weeks (280,000 IU in total).
 Your doctor might recommend a higher dose such as 50,000 IU once a week or 20,000 IU twice a week for a set period of time.
 These are high doses designed to correct deficiency.
 Once your levels are optimal you can work out your maintenance dose.
 1000IU per day is suitable for most people but if your levels do start to decline again, you may require a higher maintenance dose.
+You can read more on the importance of vitamin D here.

 4. If you smoke, do your best to quit.
 Smoking is known to compromise immune function.